kaustubhk24/blog-portfolio/blog/2020-10-12-how-to-install-free-easyappointements-on-cpanel.md

 Suppose you want to add your software at **example.com/book** then create a folder **book** inside your **public_html** folder.

 Now upload the .zip file we downloaded from easy appointments site.
 Now we have to extract that file.
 After extraction, you will get a folder with the same name as our zip file name.
 Firstly we can securely delete that zip file.
-Now move the content from our **easyappontments�.** folder to our **book** folder.
+Now move the content from our **easyappontments .** folder to our **book** folder.

 that's it. we completed our first task to upload required files to the server.